 If mishandled, RAC audits could generate thousands of dollars in unnecessary losses for CR and PR programs, which generally have narrow profit margins as it is.
 No one wants an audit sneaking up on them; but the prospect is much less menacing, the webinar presenters assure, when providers have a strong grasp of the process.
 Knowing what to expect and taking timely and appropriate steps throughout the process will curtail the likelihood of audit denials and improve the odds of successfully reversing denials.

 To demonstrate, Dow, Paladenech and Reynolds dissect examples of RAC audits that were conducted in 2021 and 2022 – including what audit targets did right, and what they did wrong.
 They also mention various resources and tools that can support CR and PR programs as they work their way through an audit.
 The learning experience, free to AACVPR members and for a small fee to nonmembers, promises to take the spookiness out of audits and lay the foundation for favorable outcomes.

-Please stay tuned for access to the webinar recording of "RAC Audits: Tips and Tools to Prepare for Success."
+Click the link for access to the webinar recording of "RAC Audits: Tips and Tools to Prepare for Success."